dclexplorer/book/src/features/cinematic-camera.md

 </details>

 Summary:
-- It adds `CT_CINAMATIC` option to `CameraType` enum which is used for the property `mode` in the `CameraModeArea` component.
+- It adds `CT_CINEMATIC` option to `CameraType` enum which is used for the property `mode` in the `CameraModeArea` component.
 - It adds `cinematicSettings` and `userColliderRange` for `CameraModeArea` properties.

-When `CT_CINAMATIC` is selected, the renderer uses the `cinematicSettings`.
+When `CT_CINEMATIC` is selected, the renderer uses the `cinematicSettings`.
 The main property for cinematic settings is the `cameraEntity,` which is the entity to which the camera will be attached.

 The `cameraEntity's Transform` (which falls back to `Transform.Identity`) is used to take position and rotation and zoom by the `scale.z` value.